Priya997/SKF-Chatbot/README.md

 behave as a conversational partner.
 Chatbot will be an attempt to reduce the pain of the user and will help users in finding solutions to their problems and thus improving the security of code and infrastructure.
 This will be integrated into various chat systems to make it easier to use.

+It would be able to answer basic queries like:

+What is CSRF?
+This will provide the description of CSRF.

+How to mitigate CSRF?
+This will provide how to resolve CSRF.

+What are vulnerabilities assoicated with web applications?

+Which one is better - http or https?

+What is injecting HTML and javascript directly?